Death toll of powerful earthquake in Haiti soars to 1,297

 Already on the scene were several members of Cuba's 253-member health care mission to Haiti, and the socialist nation's state media showed photos of them giving first aid to victims injured by the quake.

-The North Carolina-based aid group Samaritan’s Purse announced Sunday it would airlift 13 disaster response specialists and 31 tons of emergency supplies to Haiti.
+The North Carolina-based aid group Samaritan’s Purse announced it would fly 13 disaster response specialists and 31 tons of emergency supplies to Haiti.
 Those include shelter materials and water filtration units.

 Haiti, where many live in tenuous circumstances, is vulnerable to earthquakes and hurricanes.
 A magnitude 5.9 earthquake in 2018 killed more than a dozen people.